Hrithik373/ARAassistant/README.md

 Copyright © 2026 Hrithik Ghosh.
 All rights reserved.
 Unauthorized copying, modification, or distribution of this repository is prohibited. (hrithik373)

+Even though it falls under apache license i still own the rights of this repo.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at